 Olympia has been concerned with climate change and Sea Level Rise since 1990.
 Since then a series of assessment reports have been prepared.
 Previous assessments and reports include:

-What Else is Happening this Year with the Planning Process?
+What Else is Happening with the Planning Process?

 June 27th Community Meeting Information